Understanding Watts Per Kilogram for Smarter Cycling

 Group of cyclists training together on road

-Understanding where you stand helps set realistic goals:
+Understanding where you stand helps set realistic goals.
+Here’s what I wish someone had told me when I started:

 • 2.0-2.5 W/kg: Recreational cyclist, new to structured training